jpuranen/Location-App/README.md

 ### About this repository

-This repository includes source files (can be found in src-folder) for Location-App.
+This repository includes source files (can be found in the src-folder) for Location-App.

 With Location-App you can add coordinates to the map either by entering the coordinates into the form or by clicking the map.